 **Playing short games (Candyland, Memory, etc) to get your child accustomed to focusing on a task for more than just a few short minutes

 **Coloring/drawing/writing and holding a crayon (or other writing utensil) correctly.

-Payment is due on the first school day of each month.
+Payment is due on the first school day of each month, with the exception of September’s payment which is due on or before Open House on August 26th.
 No cash will be accepted as payment; please pay by check or money order.
 You will not be billed.
-If tuition is not paid by the third school day of the month, there will be a $5.00 late charge.
+If tuition is not paid by the third school day of the month, there will be a $10.00 late charge.

 Releasing of Students